victoria-makerspace/victoria-makerspace.github.io/source/Firmware.rst

         CRGB myColour;
     } LEDParams;

-    // Struct for holding timer information
-    typedef struct{
-        uint32_t ms_timeLast = 0;  // millisecond timer for holding last time was in a function.
-        uint32_t ms_timeOut = 0; // Holds ms_timeOut count down for when card is removed.
-        uint32_t ms_tooluseTime = 0; // Holds time relay was opened on timeout and therefore the time the tool was in use char min_tooluseTime = 0;
-        uint32_t ms_relayStart = 0; // Holds time (milliseconds) at initial closing of relay
-        uint32_t ms_wifi_outage = 0; // ?
-    } Timers;

     // Struct for holding cardParams, LEDParams, and Timers typedef struct{
         LEDParams LEDParams0; // Parameters for LED0
         LEDParams LEDParams1;  // Parameters for LED1
-        Timers timers;         // Instance Timers struct to hold all of our relevant timers cardParams card;      // Holds info about read card
+        cardParams card;      // Holds info about read card
     } metaStruct;